Jinghuapu Township: Economy

 Citrus, peach and tobacco are important to the economy.

 Culture

-Huaguxi is the most influence form of local theatrical performance.
+Huaguxi is the most influential form of local theatrical performance.

 Transportation

 China National Highway 319, Hunan Provincial Highway 1824 (1824省道) and some county rural roads run through the town.
 The 319 National Highway runs from the township to Yiyang City.
 The G5513 Changsha–Zhangjiajie Expressway runs through Shuangjiangkou Town, Chengjiao Township, Jinghuapu Township.
 The Hunan Provincial Highway 1824 from Jinghuapu Township, runs through Meitanba Town to Taojiang County.